gerlichlab/hicognition/documentation/hugo-site/content/widgets/widget_controls.md

 ### Set window size

-If your region set is a point-features (see [this section](/docs/data_management/regions/#types-of-genomic-regions) for a detailed explanation), the top controls of the widget collection will allows you to select the specific window size that all the widgets inside the collection display:
+If your region set is a point-features (see [this section](/docs/data_management/regions/#types-of-genomic-regions) for a detailed explanation), the top controls of the widget collection will allow you to select the specific window size that all the widgets inside the collection display:

 <img src="/docs/window_size_selection.png" class="quarter-width">

-This means that with this selection you can "zoom" in and out of your genomic region of interest to observe effect at different genomic scales.
+This means that with this selection, you can "zoom" in and out of your genomic region of interest to observe effect at different genomic scales.

 ### Resize and delete widget collection